flomesh-io/ztm/README.md

 ztm help
 ```

 If you prefer GUI, you can open your browser and point it to `http://localhost:7777` right after command `ztm start agent`.
 You can join a mesh, find other endpoints, using apps and everything.
-Almost all functionalities ZTM provides are available in both the CLI and the GUI.
+Almost all functionalities ZTM provides are available from both the CLI and the GUI.

 Repeat the above procedure for every endpoint in your mesh.
 Then, you will be able to manage your mesh via terminal or browser from any of the endpoints.
 Official ZTM releases come with a number of builtin apps including: